-Asahikawa Ramen is the local ramen in Asahikawa city, Hokkaido.
-This ramen is flavored with soy sauce, uses thick wavy noodles, and is classically served with a broth using pork bones and chicken parts as well as fish broth giving this dish a complex flavor that is high in fat content.
-In Asahikawa city there are many Asahikawa Ramen shops.
-Here we recommend our top three choices.
+Asahikawa Ramen is the local ramen variety in Asahikawa City, Hokkaido.
+This ramen is flavored with soy sauce, uses thick wavy noodles, and is classically served with a broth using pork bones and chicken as well as fish broth giving this dish a complex flavor that is high in fat content.

 At the end of the war, Mr. Kichiya Murayama (Kichiya) started this business and the store quickly grew in popularity.
 Soon after it caught on, he moved locations occasionally until in 1989, his son Toshihisa Murayama joined the business, and they moved to the present location.

 Currently the founder’s grandson, Yuichi Murayama, along with his father, are continuing the succession and integrity of the business.

 We inherited the taste created by the founder and over three generations, have continued to use the exact same soup recipe made in the very beginning.